-The Company reviews its investment portfolio no less than quarterly in order to determine whether an otherthan-temporary impairment ("OTTI") of its fixed-maturity and equity investments classified as available-forsale exists.
+The Company reviews its investment portfolio no less than quarterly in order to determine whether an other-than-temporary impairment ("OTTI") of its fixed-maturity and equity investments classified as available-for-sale exists.
 An impairment is considered to be other-than-temporary if the Company (i) intends to sell the security, (ii) more likely than not will be required to sell the security before recovering its cost, or (iii) does not expect to recover the security's entire amortized cost basis (even if the Company does not intend to sell).
-A "credit loss" is recognized when the present value of cash flows expected to be collected from the fixedmaturity investment is less than the amortized cost basis of the security.
+A "credit loss" is recognized when the present value of cash flows expected to be collected from the fixed-maturity investment is less than the amortized cost basis of the security.
 If there is an intent to sell the impaired security or it is more likely than not that the Company will be required to sell the security before recovering its cost, then the entire difference between amortized cost and the security's fair value is recognized as an OTTI charge in earnings in the period.
-If there is no intent to sell the impaired security and it is not more likely than not that the Company will be required to sell the security and it is not more likely than not that the Company will be required to sell the security and it is not more likely than not that the Company will be required to sell the security and it is not more likely than not that the Company will be required to sell the security before recouping its cost but there is a credit loss, then the credit loss portion of the unrealized loss is recognized in earnings with the remainder recognized in other comprehensive income.
+If there is no intent to sell the impaired security and it is not more likely than not that the Company will be required to sell the security before recouping its cost but there is a credit loss, then the credit loss portion of the unrealized loss is recognized in earnings with the remainder recognized in other comprehensive income.